NM-TAFE/civ-ipriot-in-class-demos/activities/carpark-prj-guided.md

 By completing this task, you will demonstrate the following competencies as outlined in ICTPRG430:

 1. **Modularity**: Implementing the logic for one object operation using a modular approach.
-2. **Data Structures**: Utilizing arrays of primitive data types within a class.
+2. **Data Structures**: Utilizing s of primitive data types within a class.
 3. **File Operations**: Reading from and writing to a text file.
 4. **Class Design**: Developing two classes with four instance variables each.
 5. **Object Construction**: Creating a class that offers two options for object construction.